THEY CONTROL COMMERCE AND DISTRIBUTE ITS GAINS, PRACTICES THAT PREVENT THEIR INVESTMENT

 - Individuals' search for gain is under the king's authority.
 It is indirect through the guilds or direct, as when Louis XIV gives his favorite, Madame de Montespan, three pirate ships to raid the Levant.

-- Nicolas Fouquet makes his Brittany fortress a center of Atlantic commerce without informing Louis XIV, hastening his fall.
+- Nicolas Fouquet makes his Brittany fortress a center of Atlantic commerce without informing Louis XIV, an act that hastens his fall.

 -- Le Procès de Fouquet (Fouquet's Trial) by Simone Bertière, 2013, p.
 103.